The Foolhardy Five

 Angadoon was the quiet one.
 He didn't speak much, but when he did speak, everybody listened.

-Bartleblink was good at football, boxing, weightlifting and engineering.
+Bartleblink was good at football, boxing, weightlifting, engineering and map reading.
 She was Scarlett's 9-year-old sister.

 One day, they decided to build a zoo in Scarlett's back garden.